aryanbonigala/Pairs-Trading/RESULTS.md

 ## How to Read

-- Each row is one experiment.
+- Each section is one experiment (T1, T2, ...).
 Timeframe and start equity apply per-pair unless noted.
-- Config(s): key strategy settings.
-LB = lookback; z_in/z_out = entry/exit z-score thresholds; stop in z; cost_bps per-leg.
+- Config lists one parameter per line: LB = lookback; z_in/z_out = entry/exit z thresholds; stop in z; cost_bps per-leg.
-- Aggregate Results: averages across pairs (when multi-pair).
-WR = win rate (share of pairs with positive P&L).
+- For multi-pair tests, Universe lists tickers one pair per line; Aggregate Results summarize across pairs.
+WR = win rate.
-- ADF p: Augmented Dickey-Fuller p-value on spread; lower implies stronger stationarity.
-Half-life estimates mean-reversion speed.
+- ADF p is the Augmented Dickey-Fuller p-value on the spread; Half-life estimates mean-reversion speed.
-- P&L and Final Equity are per pair with $100k starting equity; not a portfolio sum unless specified.
+- P&L and Final Equity are per pair with $100k starting equity; results are not portfolio sums unless specified.

 ## Test Results Summary